CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 1. In the `topology_converter` folder (which includes `topology_converter.py`), create a `topology.dot` file.

    The following example `toplology.dot` file represents the topology used in the Cumulus Linux on demand labs; leaf01, leaf02, spine01, server01, and server02.
-With the following topology, you can follow the lab tutorials in {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand" text="Cumulus Linux on demand">}}.
+With the following topology, you can follow the lab tutorials with {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand" text="Cumulus Linux on demand">}}.

    ```
    graph dc1 {